 When the court appearance is cancelled by 1700 hours the previous business day, the employee receives no compensation.

-When an employee's court appearance is cancelled after 1700 hours the previous business day to the court appearance, the employee is entitled to two (2) hours compensation at the overtime rate.
+When an employee's court appearance is cancelled after 1700 hours the previous business day to the court appearance, the employee is entitled to two (2) hours compensation at the overtime rate as described in Section 3.